 How important are these keywords for the business?

-As you can see in the table below, we organised the lost keywords in terms of previous rank as well as search volume according to Google’s Keyword Planner.
+As you can see in the table below, we organized the lost keywords in terms of previous rank as well as search volume according to Google’s Keyword Planner.
 After the list was made it became glaringly obvious what the problem was.
 Price based keywords made up 75% of the keywords lost from March to April.
 Given the average search volume, previously solid ranking position of the client and the Click-Through-Rate of these positions, it was a safe assumption that is was the cause of the lack of traffic.

 We now knew what keywords were lost, but why did we lose them?
 Was it a penalty from Google?!?